evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 They can get away with it though, because they express relationship as both id's and links, which I definitely believe is the wrong way to go about it.
-So when PhlyRestfully updates a resoource, they follow a bit of an odd convention.
+So when PhlyRestfully updates a resource, they follow a bit of an odd convention.
 If I followed it, my `PUT` request should look like this:

 ```json